 If oxalic acid comes into contact with your skin or eyes, burns and blisters will form.
-Ingestion is worse.
-It leads to injury to the mouth, throat, stomach and intestines.
+Ingestion is even worse.
+It leads to injury to the mouth, throat, stomach, and intestines.
 Additionally, oxalic acid will form kidney stones when ingested.
-The kidney stones may ultimately lead to kidney failure.
+These kidney stones may ultimately lead to kidney failure.
 This is the main effect that gives oxalic acid its lethal properties when swallowed.
 In treating beehives with oxalic acid, make sure it will not come into contact with your skin or eyes.
 Do not breathe in the fumes of oxalic acid either, or swallow any oxalic acid.

-Beekeepers are best protected from the effects of oxalic acid by wearing protective suits.
+You are best protected from the effects of oxalic acid by wearing protective suits.
 The average beekeeping suit is often adequate as a protective measure for your body.
-However, ventilated beekeeping suits are not very suitable for use when you are working with oxalic acid.
+However, ventilated beekeeping suits are not very suitable for use when working with oxalic acid.
 Strong waterproof gloves must be worn too.
 To prevent inhalation of toxic oxalic acid fumes, wear a gas mask.
 The gas mask must be thick enough to filter out all oxalic acid.
 Respirators with particulate filters are especially suited for use when handling this corrosive acid.

 Things to note: